Amanmandal-M/Amanmandal-M/README.md

       - 💻 Know more about me <a href="https://amanmandal-m.github.io/" target="_blank"  >Portfolio</a>

-      - 💬 Ask me about *HTML, CSS, JavaScript, NodeJs, ExpressJS, MongoDB & DSA*
+      - 💬 Ask me about *HTML, CSS, JavaScript, NodeJs, ExpressJS, MongoDB & MySQL*

       - 📫 How to reach me **amanmandal644@gmail.com**